Last updated: 18 November, 2024 @ 12:04

 Poole is home to some of the best cockle beds in the world.
-I know that because I have been cockling them since I was very young.
-Back then we used to pickle them, but now a whole new world of cockle cuisine and cockle recipes has opened up.
+We know that because we’ve been cockling since we were knee-high to grasshopper.
+Back then, we used to pickle them, but now a whole new world of cockle cuisine and cockle recipes has opened up.

 Keep it clean